Twelve. That’s the number of waterfalls we saw on the hike to Hyalite Lake.

-The next few waterfalls aren’t directly along the trail.
-Twin Falls is a short detour off to the right, while Silken Skein Falls requires a detour to the left about 0.5 miles (0.8 km).
-The trail is unmarked, but obvious, and I highly recommend taking it.
+The next two waterfalls aren’t directly along the trail.
+Silken Skein Falls requires a short detour to the left; the turnoff is located about 2.4 miles (3.9 km) from the trailhead, and I highly recommend taking it.
 This is one of our favorite waterfalls.
 There are 5 different steps of the waterfall; all of them are not visible at once, but a little bit of scrambling and bouldering will get you up to each step in turn.
 From the top step of Silken Skein Falls, a glance to the west provides the best view of Maid of the Mist Falls, high on the face of Maid of the Mist Mountain.

-The next three waterfalls are each about 0.7 miles (1.1 km) apart; #6 is Unnamed Falls, #7 is Champagne Falls, followed about a mile later by Shower Falls, then Apex Falls, then a small waterfall that I don’t know the name of.
-Waterfall #11 is Alpine Falls.
-And last but not least, in the middle of the last section of switchbacks before reaching Hyalite Lake, is S’il Vous Plait Falls.
+The next three waterfalls are each about 0.7 miles (1.1 km) apart; #6 is Unnamed Falls, #7 is Champagne Falls, and #8 is Chasm Falls.
+From here, it’s a fairly short distance to Shower Falls, followed soon after by Apex Falls.
+Waterfall #11 is S’il Vous Plait Falls.
+And last but not least, in the middle of the last section of switchbacks on the climb to Hyalite Lake, is Alpine Falls.
 I don’t have photos of all of them, but I think I have enough that you’ll get the gist.
 Lots of pretty waterfalls on the way to a high mountain lake.
 Definitely a hike that I highly recommend!

 The Important Stuff:

 - Getting there: from Bozeman, head up Hyalite Canyon Road; when the road forks just past the reservoir, keep right

 - Fees & passes: none

 - Camping: 3 small campgrounds (10-17 sites); $14 per night, reservations accepted